Protest against Russia war in Ukraine_Poland_Photo Damian Lugowski_Shutterstock

 Croatia: Shrinking space for journalism

-Stand with Ukraine
+Standing with Ukraine

 Russia’s full-scale invasion of Ukraine in February 2022 has taken a disastrous toll on both people and infrastructure.
 Thousands of people have been killed, and many more injured, with their homes and significant landmarks reduced to rubble.
 There are numerous reports demonstrating how Russian forces have repeatedly violated international humanitarian law, such as through indiscriminate bombing of civilian areas, and targeting hospitals, schools or theaters.
 These are accompanied by attacks on the right to freedom of expression and information which is increasingly recognised as a survival right in the context of armed conflicts.
 Russia’s brutal onslaught on Ukraine must end.